Incorporating Question Answering-Based Signals into Abstractive Summarization via Salient Span Selection: Improving Controllability via Data Augmentation

 \section{Improving Controllability via Data Augmentation}

-In addition to learning that specific content should be included in the summary, a controllable generation model should also learn to not include undesired information.
-Our generation model may learn to include extra information for at least two reasons.
+Although there is nothing to directly force the generation model to learn to include content based on the supervision provided by the salient spans, if the supervision is of high enough quality, we expect the model will learn to do so.
+Indeed, we later show in \S\ref{sec:controllability_results} that this is true, thus the content of the summary can be controlled by which spans are marked as salient.
+However, it is also desirable for a controllable summarization model to also not include content which is not marked as salient.
+The generation models may learn to include extra information for at least two reasons.

-First, the gold summaries may include content which cannot be generated based on only the oracle salient spans that were used to train the generation model, so it may learn to output extra, unmarked information.
-This could happen if the question generation and answering models are imperfect (resulting in a noisy oracle) or if the gold summary contains information that cannot be mapped to the document.
+First, the gold summaries may include content which cannot be generated based on only the silver salient spans that were used to train the generation model, so it may learn to output extra, unmarked information.
+This could happen if the QG/QA models are imperfect (resulting in a noisy supervision signal) or if the gold summary contains information that cannot be mapped to the document.
 Second, if the model is trained to generate summaries of a certain length and the length of the summary necessary to include all of the information marked by the spans is smaller than those used for training --- for example, because the number of marked spans is small --- the model could generate additional information simply to increase the summary length.

-An artifact of our oracle span annotation procedure enables us to address this controllability issue.
+An artifact of our silver span annotation procedure enables us to address these controllability issues.
 If a document span is marked as salient, that means it has a corresponding phrase in the gold summary which expresses the same content.
-Therefore, the question generation and answering procedure creates a mapping between which parts of the gold summary should be able to be generated by marking different parts of the input document.
+Therefore, the QG-QA procedure creates a mapping between which parts of the gold summary should be able to be generated by marking different parts of the input document.

 We propose to leverage this mapping to augment the training data in two ways.
-First, we remove any gold summary sentence which does not have a mapping to any part in the document.
+First, we remove any gold summary sentence which has no phrase mapped to the document.
 These sentences would encourage the model to generate additional content based on unmarked spans.